This is it…

 This is your light bulb moment!
 (See what I did there.)

 Install Dimmer Switches

-This means that roughly 50% brightness equates to 50% of the power used which is 50% of the normal cost.
-As a bonus dimming the light will also allow the bulbs to run cooler which will extend their life expectancy.
+This means that roughly 50% brightness equates to 50% of the power used, which is 50% of the normal cost.
+As a bonus dimming the light will also allow the bulbs to run cooler, extending their life expectancy.

 Always Do A Full Load Of Washing

 Washing machines work to their maximum efficiency when they are washing a full load.
 Try to avoid washing multiple small loads as the cost of all this extra energy will build up over the year.

 Why go to the trouble of buying an A+++ Energy Star rated machine and then not use it efficiently?